CaptainBeluga/OnlineCalculator/README.md

 Yeah I know,i'm bad at Web Design ;)

 # Usage
-I wrote 4 functions foreach operations.
+I wrote 4 functions foreach mathematical operations.

+I take the value of each input and I carry out the operation.

-After I added them to a specific parameter in HTML called onclick
+After I added them to a specific parameter in HTML called onclick.